 Ensure that the steel formwork has sufficient strength, rigidity, and stability to withstand the weight and lateral pressure of newly poured concrete, as well as various construction loads.

 Strive for simple construction, easy assembly and disassembly, not obstructing the reinforcement binding, and ensuring that the concrete does not leak during pouring.

 The configured formwork should prioritize the selection of universal, large-panel formwork, reduce the number of types and pieces of formwork, and reduce the amount of wooden inserts.
 For the template set for pulling bolts, 55mmx100mm polished square wood can be used instead to reduce the drilling wear of the steel formwork at the bolt location.

 The longitudinal splicing of the formwork should be arranged staggered to increase the overall stiffness of the formwork.

 The formwork design should draw a placement drawing to indicate the position, specification, type, and quantity of the steel formwork.
 For the pre-assembled large-formwork, the boundary line should be marked.
 The positions of embedded parts and reserved holes should be indicated on the placement drawing and the fixing method should be specified.

-The support system of the formwork should be arranged according to the load of the formwork and the stiffness of the components.
+The support system of the formwork, including different types of formwork systems, should be arranged according to the load of the formwork and the stiffness of the components.